JetBrains/amper/docs/Documentation.md

 |-module.yaml
 ```

-_NOTE: In the future we plan to also support a more light-weight multi-platform layout like the one below.
+> In the future, we plan to also support a more light-weight multi-platform layout like the one below:
-It requires some investment in the IntelliJ platform, so we haven't yet done it._

 ```
 |-src/             # common and platform-specific code